 In the early 1900's scientific attention began to focus on "bizarre" properties of atoms and light at the smallest scales of physics.
 New experiments were producing results that could not be explained by Classical "Newtonian" Physics.

-Cracks in the classical theory began to show as early as 1838.
-By 1920 the debate had reached a fever pitch, leading to global conferences of the brightest minds.
+Cracks in the classical theory began to show as early as 1838, but by 1920 the debate had reached a fever pitch, leading to global conferences of the brightest minds.

 Einstein, Bohr, Planck and others met several times over the 1910's and early 1920's in an attempt to mend the broken theories of physics.
 The result was a revolution in science known as Quantum Mechanics.